-Travel in forested areas brings the risk of exposure to tick-borne encephalitis.
+There is a risk of tick-borne encephalitis in forested areas.
 Ticks are very common in country areas and active from spring to autumn.

 Most doctors and hospitals require payment in cash prior to providing services, including for emergency care.

-The standard of public medical facilities in Poland's large cities is reasonable.
+The standard of public medical facilities in large cities is reasonable.
 Facilities in rural and border regions can be limited.
-Medical evacuation from Poland is very expensive.
+Medical evacuation is very expensive.

 Poland can experience extremely low temperatures in winter, and snow and ice can be hazards.
 Snow clearing in cities is carried out efficiently but black ice on roads is hazardous.

 Highways and roads in rural areas can be blocked for extended periods.
 Train travel can also be disrupted by heavy snow.